American marten: Other

 Other sources of mortality include drowning, starvation, exposure, choking, and infections associated with injury.
 During live trapping, high mortality may occur if individuals become wet in cold weather.

-American marten host several internal and external parasites, including helminths, fleas (Siphonaptera), and ticks (Ixodida).
-American marten in central Ontario carried both toxoplasmosis and Aleutian disease, but neither affliction was suspected to cause significant mortality.
-High American marten mortality in Newfoundland was caused by encephalitis.
+American martens host several internal and external parasites, including helminths, fleas (Siphonaptera), and ticks (Ixodida).
+American martens in central Ontario carried both toxoplasmosis and Aleutian disease, but neither affliction was suspected to cause significant mortality.
+High mortality in Newfoundland was caused by encephalitis.

 Habitat reintroduction

 The American marten has been put on track to be reintroduced into Pennsylvania by 2032.